10 things you’ll love about Cathay’s Aria Suites business class

 Cathay Pacific's new Aria Suites 777 business class.

-For the first few months Cathay is expected to fly the upgraded 777s on short hops to Beijing and Shanghai, before taking on a premium long-range route to Europe (tipped to be London) in January 2025.
+For the first few months Cathay will fly the upgraded 777s on short hops to the likes of Beijing, Shanghai, Singapore and Tokyo, before taking on a premium long-range route to Europe (tipped to be London) in January 2025.

 As more of the refurb’d birds are rolled out from 2025 they’ll appear on other popular routes like Australia, New Zealand, North America and Dubai.